publiccodenet/about/activities/communication/pitching.md

 Why are you an association when you're called a Foundation?

 * In the open source world, organizations that take care of the commons are called 'foundations'.
-* Foundations can be bought out and subverted by corporate interests, this form of association cannot be.
+* Foundations can be bought out and subverted by corporate interests, but this form of association cannot be.
 * The Foundation for Public Code is registered as an association because this structure was the best fit for our goals under Dutch law.

 As a reminder, our goals are:

-* to stay member owned forever (and the only wholly publicly owned organizations can be members)
+* to stay member owned forever (and only wholly publicly owned organizations can be members)
 * to make it hard for a corporate interest to dominate the Foundation for Public Code (so we can't 'sell out')

 Read more about [why we're an association named a foundation](https://github.com/publiccodenet/blog/issues/36).